-Recent books, essays, think-pieces, interviews, and videos by Stanford Civics Initiative faculty, postdocs, students, and friends
+Recent articles and interviews by Stanford Civics Initiative faculty, postdocs, and affiliates

 Alicia Steinmetz argues in an article forthcoming in Critical Review that Isaiah Berlin’s passionate defense of personal freedom and value pluralism remain relevant today because he forces us to reflect in more responsible ways on what we are doing when we pursue our political ideals.

 Dan Edelstein’s book On The Spirit of Rights is featured on New Book Network.
 Dan explains how the how in the 18th century a new conception of natural rights led to the challenges to monarchy.
 Dan discusses his book in a webinar.
 And it was reviewed in the New York Review of Books.

 Josiah Ober was interviewed by leading evolutionary biologist David Sloan Wilson about what the development of the ancient Greek world might tell us about the surprising similarities between biological and cultural evolution.